maddox/wallop/README.md

 script/update
 ```

-This will fullfill any new dependencies as well as anything else that needs to happen after an update.
+This will fulfill any new dependencies as well as anything else that needs to happen after an update.

 ### Configuring